 The history of Orange Lake Resorts begins 30 years before its actual founding, in the early 1950s.
-The working-class family man Kemmons Wilson was traveling with his wife and four young children on vacation.
-Anticipating a week of relaxation on the road, he instead met with cramped hotel rooms, no air conditioning, few basic amenities and poor service.
-What’s more, he was charged an extra fee for each of his children.
+The working-class family man Kemmons Wilson was traveling with his wife and five young children on vacation.
+Anticipating a week of relaxation on the road, they instead found cramped hotel rooms, no air conditioning, few basic amenities and poor service.
+What's more, he was charged an extra fee for each of his children.
 This was repeated at each stop he made.

 A self-made entrepreneur since his youngest days, Kemmons decided to do something about it.
 So in 1952, on the outskirts of Memphis, Tennessee, he opened his first Holiday Inn® hotel.
 Guests enjoyed clean rooms and unheard-of perks such as air conditioning, free parking and ice, swimming pools, restaurants, rates by the room and warm, genuine service.